Diehl Mateer

 In tennis, Mateer reached the second round of the 1951 U.S. National Championships and lost in the first round in 1948.

-Mateer was inducted into nearly every possible hall of fame, including the United States Squash Racquets Association Hall of Fame in 2000, the initial year.
-He is also a member of the US Intercollegiate Hall of Fame, the Episcopal Academy Hall of Fame, the Maryland Squash Hall of Fame and the Haverford College Glasser Hall of Achievement.

-As a younger boy, Mateer was noted for his tennis.
-He was a Haverford College tennis team leader and member of a graduating class that accumulated four successive Middle Atlantic League championships and a four-year record of 45–6 while at Haverford.
 He coached the Haverford College squash club team in the late 1970s.

+Honors

+Mateer was inducted into the United States Squash Racquets Association Hall of Fame in 2000, the initial year.
+He is also a member of the US Intercollegiate Hall of Fame, the Episcopal Academy Hall of Fame, the Maryland Squash Hall of Fame, and the Haverford College Glasser Hall of Achievement.

+Personal life

 Mateer married Joan Sommer and had five children: G. Diehl III, Andrew (Drew), Gilbert (Gil), Carver Severance, and Jeffrey (Jeff).